 Always consider the obvious.

 You can often tell the difference by how a dream with an obvious message mirrors reality.
 The car with bad brakes in your dream is your car, and the road you drive on when they fail is one you drive on regularly.
 It’s not an imaginary car on an imaginary road.
 Dreams that closely mirror reality are more likely to have direct messages.

-To know more about this type of dream, read this:
+To know more about this type of dream, read my lesson on precognitive dreams.

 In simplest terms, what is a baby?
 It’s new life.
-Now translate the dream image of a baby into a question: What’s new in your life?
+Now translate it to questions such as: What’s new in your life?
 What’s new about you?
 The baby could mean something else, but the simplified idea gives you a place to start.

-What is a bridge?
+- What is a bridge?
 A route over an obstacle.
-What obstacles are you facing in your life?
+What obstacle are you facing in your life?

 Using this technique can also help you understand at least one part of a dream, then use what you know to interpret the rest.
 You know that the bridge in your dream represents a route over an obstacle, for example, and it explains why the river beneath it is filled with credit card bills and you are shirtless: because the obstacle is too much debt, the route over it is your plan to pay off the debt, and your fear is you will end up financially ruined (shirtless) if you don’t get a handle on the situation.